 Purchased by Hocken Collections - Uare Taoka o Hākena, University of Otago Library, Dunedin, New Zealand, with the assistance of a subsidy from the Queen Elizabeth II Arts Council of New Zealand

 Hocken Collections - Uare Taoka o Hākena, University of Otago Library

 Dunedin, New Zealand

-Title and date supplied by the artist for Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976.
+Title and date supplied by the artist for Auckland City Art Gallery, New Zealand, exhibition, Helen F V Scales, 1975-1976.
 Listed as artwork no. 17 in this exhibition.

 This is probably the painting titled St Ives from the Artist's House (oil on fabric mounted on board, 310 x 405mm, no. 44) from the exhibition New Zealand’s Women Painters, curated by Anne Kirker, Auckland City Art Gallery, 31.10.1975 – 23.11.1975.